-• When should you put references on a resume?
+- When should you list references on a resume?

-• How to include references on a resume?
+- How to list references on a resume?

-The references section on your resume contains a list of people who can vouch for you and provide your future employer with more information about your abilities.
+Professional references, often listed in a dedicated references section on your resume, are people who can vouch for you and provide your future employer with more information about your abilities.

 References help your future employer find out how you performed in your previous jobs or throughout your academic career.
 They can get an idea about your professional attitude and competency before hiring you.